 The Clear 2.0 project has accompanied consumers through all the stages leading to the purchase and the correct efficient use of domestic renewable and low-carbon energy technologies.
 It also focused as well on changing behavior and optimization of existing installations.

 The main needs of a home, including heating/cooling and electricity production (including storage and monitoring systems) were addressed through a consumer-centric approach.
-The aim was to change behaviour and form collective consumer groups to support the purchase of renewable energy systems such as photovoltaic installations, batteries, pellet stoves and heat pumps for heating and cooling.
+The aim was to change behavior and form collective consumer groups to support the purchase of renewable energy systems such as photovoltaic installations, batteries, pellet stoves and heat pumps for heating and cooling.

 BEUC and the consumer organizations carried out advocacy work on relevant legislative developments in order to overcome existing barriers and facilitate consumers’ participation in the energy market.
-It distilled policy lessons to create a favourable and stable national and European policy framework for the benefit of all European consumers.
+It distilled policy lessons to create a favorable and stable national and European policy framework for the benefit of all European consumers.

 - Got better understanding of consumers’ motivations and main triggers to change their behavior by conducting online interviews.

 - Tested what makes consumers use energy more efficiently by monitoring a group of households, providing them with information and equipment.